Stringing and oozing

-Stringing usually appears if your print settings are not accurate, while you are printing complex objects (such as Moon city) or multiple objects at once.
-This is recognizable as a marginal line of plastic left behind or between the object/s.
+Stringing and nozzle oozing are the two most common printing problems that have same the same root cause.
+Very high printing temperatures and/or using incorrect retraction settings.
+Stringing usually appears when your print settings are not accurate and are printing complex objects (such as Moon city) or multiple objects at once.
+This is recognizable as a string of plastic left behind between the object/s.
 In other words, it’s that hairy bit of plastic we don’t like to see.

 - Check the tension bolts – Before you touch any of the settings, make sure that the Tension bolts located on the extruder idler are properly tightened, although, this is not that common.